All Episodes

 I mean, you know, we got a mess in our economy and the debt we're standing on, and we've got to make choices.

-Not exactly like Greece, but it's gonna be a little bit of pain for everybody.
+Not exactly like Greece, but it's going to be a little bit of pain for everybody, whether it's, you know, the reform of the tax code or restructuring Medicare.

-You know, everybody's gonna have to put a little bit in.
+You know, everybody's going to have to put a little bit in.

-And I think there's some fear in people.
+And I know there's some fear in people.

 No.